Radiohead: 1994–1995: The Bends, critical recognition and growing fanbase

 Radiohead began work on their second album in 1994 with the veteran Abbey Road Studios producer John Leckie.
 Tensions were high, with mounting expectations to match the success of "Creep".
-Recording felt unnatural in the studio, with the band having over-rehearsed the material.
-Seeking a change of scenery, they toured the Far East, Australasia and Mexico and found greater confidence performing their new music live.
+To break a deadlock, Radiohead toured Asia, Australasia and Mexico and found greater confidence performing their new music live.
 However, troubled by his new fame, Yorke became disillusioned with being "at the sharp end of the sexy, sassy, MTV eye-candy lifestyle" he felt he was helping to sell to the world.

 The My Iron Lung EP and single, released in 1994, was Radiohead's reaction, marking a transition towards the greater depth they aimed for on their second album.
-It was Radiohead's first collaboration with their future producer Nigel Godrich, then working under Leckie as an audio engineer, and the artist Stanley Donwood, both of whom have worked with Radiohead on all their projects since.
-Though sales My Iron Lung were low, it boosted Radiohead's credibility in alternative circles, creating commercial opportunity for their next album.
+It was Radiohead's first collaboration with their future producer, Nigel Godrich, then working under Leckie as an audio engineer, and the artist Stanley Donwood.
+Both have worked on every Radiohead album since.
+Though sales of My Iron Lung were low, it boosted Radiohead's credibility in alternative circles, creating commercial opportunity for their next album.

 Having introduced more new songs on tour, Radiohead finished recording their second album, The Bends, by 1995, and released it that March.
-It was driven by dense riffs and ethereal atmospheres from the three guitarists, with greater use of keyboards than Pablo Honey.
+It was driven by dense riffs and ethereal atmospheres, with greater use of keyboards.
 It received stronger reviews for its songwriting and performances.
-While Radiohead were seen as outsiders to the Britpop scene that dominated music media at the time, they were finally successful in their home country with The Bends, as the singles "Fake Plastic Trees", "High and Dry", "Just", and "Street Spirit (Fade Out)" became chart successes.
+While Radiohead were seen as outsiders to the Britpop scene that dominated music media at the time, they were finally successful in the UK, as the singles "Fake Plastic Trees", "High and Dry", "Just", and "Street Spirit (Fade Out)" became chart successes.
 "High and Dry" became a modest hit, but Radiohead's growing fanbase was insufficient to repeat the worldwide success of "Creep".
-The Bends peaked at No. 88 on the US album charts, which remains Radiohead's lowest showing there.
-Jonny Greenwood said The Bends had been a "turning point" for Radiohead: "It started appearing in people's [best-of] polls for the end of the year.
+The Bends reached number 88 on the US album charts, and remains Radiohead's lowest showing there.
+Jonny Greenwood later said The Bends was turning point for Radiohead: "It started appearing in people's [best-of] polls for the end of the year.
 That's when it started to feel like we made the right choice about being a band."
 In later years, The Bends appeared in many publications' lists of the best albums of all time, including Rolling Stone's 2012 edition of the "500 Greatest Albums of All Time" at No. 111.